 This is the kind of place to explore if you are a spiritual enthusiast.
 As per history, the foundation of Peace Pagoda was laid on November 3 by Nichidatsu Fujii.
 And according to the Lotus Sutra, the appearance of the pagoda in itself is no less than an embodiment of Lord Buddha.

-If planning to go by air, then flights to Bagdogra Airport can assist you the best as it is merely 96 km away from Darjeeling.
-After reaching there, you can get a taxi or cab to cover the rest distance in nearly 3 hours (depending upon the traffic and weather conditions).
+If planning to go by air, then flights to Bagdogra Airport can assist you the best as it is merely 110.1 km away from Darjeeling.
+After reaching there, you can get a taxi or cab to cover the rest of the distance in nearly 3 hours (depending upon the traffic and weather conditions).

-Though you can get a wide range of travel conveyances to reach Darjeeling Himalayan Railway, the bus services from its nearby cities like Siliguri (70 km away), Kurseong (31 km), and Kalimpong (50 km) are quite slow there.
+Though you can get a wide range of travel conveyances to reach Darjeeling Himalayan Railway, the bus services from its nearby cities like Siliguri, Kurseong, and Kalimpong are quite slow there.
 A shared cab can become your best partner to reach Darjeeling from nearby cities after reaching Gangtok in the first place.